0LNetworkCommunity/libra-legacy-v6/config/management/0L-README.md

 # Mining
 Your working directory is now:
-`libra/ol-miner/`
+`libra/miner/`
-TODO: How to call ol-miner from the my_configs path.
+TODO: How to call `miner` from the my_configs path.

 ## Create and account and Mnemonic
-In the ol-miner project create account credentials, which will be needed for mining, and also validation.
+In the miner project create account credentials, which will be needed for mining, and also validation.
 ```
-libra/ol-miner $
+libra/miner $
 cargo run keygen
 ```
 the response will be a print of the mnemonic, account address, and auth key.